substance/data/examples/tasks/README.md

-Todos — A Data.js Demo App
+Tasks — A Data.js Demo App
 ==================

-Todos is meant to be used as a starting point for building applications on top of Data.js.
+Tasks is meant to be used as a starting point for building applications on top of Data.js.

 It covers the following functionality: